Star formation and molecular gas properties of post-starburst galaxies: Summary and Conclusions

 We used NOEMA to observe the CO(1-0) line in 15 galaxies selected from our parent sample of post-starburst candidates with AGN and ionized outflows \citep{baron22}.
 We also collected all previous samples of post-starburst candidates with available CO observations.
 Combining the CO with archival far-infrared observations, we studied the star formation and molecular gas in post-starburst galaxy candidates with different emission line properties.
 Our main results are as follows.

 \begin{enumerate}

-\item The derived far-infrared SFRs are significantly larger than the optical, Dn4000\AA-based, SFRs for most of the post-starburst candidates we consider.
+\item The derived far-infrared SFRs are significantly larger than the optical, Dn4000\AA-based, SFRs for most of the post-starburst candidates we consider, in particular those selected with strong emission lines.
 While the optical SFRs place many of the systems on or below the star-forming main sequence, far-infrared observations place them above the main sequence, with some showing SFRs which are comparable to those of (ultra)luminous infrared galaxies.
-We rule out the possibility that the far-infrared emission is driven by the post-burst population (e.g., A-type stars), and instead argue that it is powered by significant obscured star formation (consistent with \citealt{baron22}).
+For post-starburst candidates with strong emission lines, we rule out the possibility that the far-infrared emission is driven by the post-burst population in most of the sources (e.g., A-type stars), and instead argue that it is powered by significant obscured star formation (consistent with \citealt{baron22}).
+For sources selected with the traditional E+A criteria, the observed far-infrared emission can be accounted for by the aging stellar population in $\sim$74\% of the cases.

+\item In \citet{baron22} we found that samples selected according to the traditional E+A criteria (strong H$\delta$ absorption and weak H$\alpha$ emission) show a small contamination by obscured starbursts ($\sim$4.5\%).
+Here we concentrated on the subset of E+A galaxies with molecular gas measurements (\citealt{french15}), and found that 26\% (7 out of 26) host significant obscured star formation.
+We therefore conclude that this subset does not represent the star-formation and molecular gas properties of the general E+A population.

 \item Using stellar population synthesis modeling, we derive the age of the recently-quenched starburst seen in optical, the "post-burst age" (\citealt{french18}).
-The relation between the far-infrared SFR and the post-burst age shows significant scatter, suggesting little or no connection between the far-infrared and optically emitting regions (the obscured and optically-thin respectively).
+The relation between the far-infrared SFR and the post-burst age shows a weak downward trend ($\tau=-0.22$, p-value=0.002) with significant scatter, with, for example, systems with post-burst ages of 200 Myrs showing far-infrared SFRs 1 dex above and 1 dex below the main sequence.